PuffoCyano/Range-Time-Picker-Dialog/README.md

   * `setEndTabIcon(int endTabIcon)`: Method to change end tab icon
   * `setInitialOpenedTab(InitialOpenedTab initialOpenedTab)`: Method to select which tab are selected on open (START_CLOCK_TAB or END_CLOCK_TAB)
   * `setInputKeyboardAsDefault(boolean inputKeyboardAsDefault)`: Method to set keyboard input as default (Only on Oreo device)
+  *  `setMinimumSelectedTimeInMinutes(0,true);` : Method to set minimum time limit for user to be selected

 ## License
 ```